Dylan Farrow on Woody Allen: 'Why shouldn’t I want to bring him down?'

 Woody Allen’s adopted daughter, who has accused the legendary filmmaker of sexual abuse, says she has a right to feel angry and hurt after what she described as years of being “ignored and disbelieved and tossed aside.”

-Dylan Farrow’s comments were aired on Wednesday ahead of what “CBS This Morning” calls her first on-camera interview about her longstanding abuse allegations against Allen, 82.
+Dylan Farrow’s comments were aired on Thursday in what “CBS This Morning” called her first on-camera interview about her longstanding abuse allegations against Allen, 82.

 “Someone said this to me: ‘She wants to bring Woody Allen down.
 She’s caught up in the #MeToo, #TimesUp movement,’” Farrow, 32, told CBS’ Gayle King, referring to the wider national reckoning with sexual misconduct in Hollywood and other industries.